fanbyprinciple/hands_on_ml/chapter_8/readme.md

 ### randomised PCA

-his stochastically bulds an approximation on give number of features.
+It stochastically builds an approximation on given number of features.
+It is quick.

 PCA vs Randomised on number of samples
 ![](pcavsrpca1.png)